uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/architecture/architecture.rst

 The general structure and design of oneMKL APIs including namespaces and common data types are expressed in :ref:`onemkl_api_design`.
 The exceptions and error handling are described in :ref:`onemkl_exceptions`.
 Finally all the other necessary aspects related to oneMKL architecture can be found in :ref:`onemkl_arch_other` including versioning and discussion of pre and post conditions.
+Other nonessential, but useful aspects of the oneMKL architecture and design may also be found in the :ref:`onemkl_appendix`.

 .. include:: execution_model.inc.rst